HIVE: Evaluating the Human Interpretability of Visual Explanations

 confirmation bias.

-correct and incorrect predictions based on the explanations.
-This suggests that interpretability works need to
+between correct and incorrect predictions based on the explanations.

-4. Participants prefer a model with an explanation over a baseline model that doesn't come with an explanation.
+4. Participants prefer to use a model with explanations over a baseline model without explanations.

 Please see the